xrtlibrary/xrtlibrary-traverse/README.md

 Go to sub directory.

 <u>Exception(s)</u>:
- - *Traverse.TypeError*: Raised in one of following situations:
+ - *Traverse.TypeError*: One of following conditions:
    - The inner object is NULL.
    - The inner object is not an Object or a Map object.
- - *Traverse.ParameterError*: Raised if the "name" parameter is not a string and the inner object is a Object.
+ - *Traverse.ParameterError*: The "name" parameter is not a string and the inner object is an Object.
- - *Traverse.KeyNotFoundError*: Raised if the sub path can't be found.
+ - *Traverse.KeyNotFoundError*: The sub path can't be found.

 <u>Parameter(s)</u>:
  - name (*): The name(key) of sub directory.